luannguyenkhoa/fashion-fitting/README.md

 │
 │
 ├── datasets            - this folder might contain the datasets of your project.
-│
+|
+|
+├── gg_colab            - this folder might contain the experiments on Google Collab │
 │
 └── utils               - this folder contains any utils you need.